Let your voice be heard

 Whether you’re a student, a concerned adult, or an educator, you can help make our schools safe places to learn.

-Save Your VI has developed these resource toolkits to help students, trusted adults, and school employees help themselves.
+Save Your Six has developed these resource toolkits to help students, trusted adults, and school employees help themselves.

+Harassment Is Not Your Fault.
 You have a protected right to feel safe at school.
 It is the right of all students to be free from discrimination from others—other kids or adults—at school.
-If you are harassed at school, or if you see someone being harassed, follow the steps below.
+If you are harassed at school, or if you see someone being harassed, there are steps you can take.

 Parents, Caregivers, & Trusted Adults